NAPARC Position Papers and Denominational Reports

 “Confessing Jesus Christ as the only Savior and Sovereign Lord over all of life, we affirm the basis of the fellowship of Presbyterian and Reformed Churches to be full commitment to the Bible in its entirety as the Word of God written, without error in all its parts, and to its teaching as set forth in the Heidelberg Catechism, the Belgic Confession, the Canons of Dort, the Westminster Confession of Faith, and the Westminster Larger and Shorter Catechisms.”

-One word of caution before diving in: study committee reports aren’t constitutionally binding.
+One word of caution before getting into the reports themselves: study committee reports aren’t constitutionally binding.
 Only the Confession of Faith, the Catechisms, and a church’s constitutional standards express binding doctrinal commitments.
-These reports represent the church’s careful reflection on a particular topic—and they deserve serious engagement on exactly those terms.
+These reports represent the church’s careful reflection on a particular topic, and they deserve serious engagement on exactly those terms.

 The Pillar Denominations